What Does Cryogenic Processing Do?

 The change of retained austenite to martensite happens in steel and cast iron only.
 It is the same with the precipitation of fine carbides.
 Many metallurgists will tell you outright that changing austenite to martensite is the only thing that cryogenic processing does.
 That is very wrong.

 We know that there must be more than this.
 Why?
 Because cryogenic processing has been shown to work on materials other than steel.
-Brake rotors are made of cast iron that is pearlitic in structure but scientific tests show an increase in life of two to four times.
+Brake rotors are made of cast iron that is pearlitic in structure.
+There is no retained austenite but scientific tests show an increase in life of up to seven times.
 Most metals will respond to cryogenic processing.
 Some plastics do.
 There is a lot of evidence that crystals such as diamonds, cubic boron nitride, and aluminum oxide also respond.

 Some Basic Metallurgy